Palmerston North: Palmerston North City Council

-The Council's functions are broken down into six units: Strategy & Planning, Customer, Finance, Community, Infrastructure, and Marketing & Communications.
+The council's functions are broken down into six units: Planning, Customer, Finance, People & Performance, Infrastructure, and Chief Executive.

-The Chief Executive is Heather Shotter, who replaces Paddy Clifford.
+The Chief Executive is Waid Crockett, who replaced Heather Shotter in 2022.

 Horizons (Manawatū-Whanganui) Regional Council

 Palmerston North is the seat of the council.

-For electoral and regional representation purposes, Palmerston North City makes up the Palmerston North constituency and is represented by 4 councillors:
+For electoral and regional representation purposes, Palmerston North City constitutes the Palmerston North constituency and is represented by 4 councillors.